LivePersonInc/developer-center/pages/documents/data/messaging-interactions/methods/conversations.md

 Name            | Description                                 | Type/Value
 :-------------- | :------------------------------------------ | :--------------------------------------------------------------------
-events          | The sdes that were received from the brand. | Container (see [Appendix](data-messaging-interactions-appendix.html)) serverTimeStamp | Event time stamp.                           | long – epoch time in milliseconds sdeType         | Type of sde.                                | enum
+events          | The SDEs that were received from the brand. | Container (see [Appendix](/data-messaging-interactions-appendix.html)) serverTimeStamp | Event time stamp.                           | long – epoch time in milliseconds sdeType         | Type of SDE.                                | enum

-[Here](/data-messaging-interactions-appendix.html){:target="_blank"} you can find detailed information on the the different attributes that are exposed for the engagement attributes via the API.
+[Here](/data-messaging-interactions-appendix.html){:target="_blank"} you can find detailed information on the different attributes that are exposed for the engagement attributes via the API.

 **JSON Example**